TomJinW/PCL/doc/tutorials/content/random_sample_consensus.rst

   $ ./random_sample_consensus -f

-the program will display only the indices of the original PointCloud which satisfy the particular model we have chosen (in this case plane) as found by RandomSampleConsens in the viewer.
+the program will display only the indices of the original PointCloud which satisfy the paticular model we have chosen (in this case plane) as found by RandomSampleConsens in the viewer.

 .. image:: images/ransac_inliers_plane.png
    :align: center